-The call for applications to attend the 8th Heidelberg Laureate Forum (HLF) are now open.
-Applications close 14 February 2020.
+The call for applications to attend the 6th Heidelberg Laureate Forum (HLF) is now closed.

 Young researchers in computer science and mathematics from all over the world can apply for one of the 200 coveted spots to participate in the Forum, an annual networking event that offers all accepted young researchers the great opportunity to personally interact with the laureates of the most prestigious prizes in the fields of mathematics and computer science.
 For one week, the recipients of the Abel Prize, the ACM A.M.
 Turing Award, the ACM Prize in Computing, the Fields Medal and the Nevanlinna Prize engage in a cross-generational scientific dialogue with young researchers in Heidelberg, Germany.

 Successful Australian applicants in mathematics will subsequently be invited to apply for support from the AMSI/AustMS Heidelberg Laureate Forum Travel Fund via the AMSI website.
 Successful Australian applicants in computer sciences will subsequently be invited to apply for support from the Science and Industry Endowment Fund–Australian Academy of Science (SIEF-AAS) Heidelberg Laureate Forum Fellowship via the Academy’s website.